zmanda/libzcloud/docs/model.rst

       to be uploaded.
 The :class:`Store` handles actually uploading the data to the storage service.

-      :param address: the :class:`Address` to store the data at
+      :param address: the address to store the data at
+      :type address: String
       :param producer: an :class:`UploadProducer`
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error